 Fixing Your Mistakes Is More Of A Mindset

-We have all looked in our mind about how the end result should look.
-Unfortunately we stumble a little bit along the way which is okay as we learn and grow with our creations.
-During my research I concentrated on the two areas I use the most and hope this will assist you in your efforts.
+We have all looked in our minds about how the end result should look.
+Unfortunately, we stumble a little bit along the way which is okay as we learn and grow with our creations.
+During my research, I concentrated on the two areas I use the most and hope this will assist you in your efforts.

 Fix Paint Bleeding From Stencils

 If you stencil to paint a lot or are extremely new to the techniques, as I was, you will have encountered the occasional bleed of letters.
 (If you would like to know about painting stencils with crisp lettering you can look at my other article – “Stencil Painting Without Stencil Bleeding On Your Wood Sign”)

 Assuming you have already applied your stencil and painted your wood sign.
 You pull the stencil back to reveal your letters or image to find you have painted letters bleeding on the background and the letters are not crisp as you want them.
 Here are a couple of methods to fix the painting mistakes.